bonsai-rx/docs/articles/scripting-expressions-overview.md

 ```

 The example above projects the two unnamed items of a tuple into a new data object with an `X` and a `Y` property.

+> [!Note]
+> Dynamic data classes are uniquely identified by their specification.
+If two data object initializers use matching property names with identical types declared in the same order, then the two expressions will be resolved to the same data object type.
+This allows type inference to work on reactive operators which require matching types in all the input sequences, e.g. [`Merge`](xref:Bonsai.Reactive.Merge).

+> [!Warning]
+> Dynamic data classes do not have a predictable type signature and therefore cannot currently be serialized in the workflow file, nor be used in custom scripting extensions.